-For winter 2023-24, Child Winter Heating Assistance provided a £235.70 payment to families with a disabled child under 19 (who receives the highest rate of the care component for CDP, DLA, PIP or ADP) to help with winter heating costs.
-Find out more and see the current rate at: mygov.scot/child-winter-heating-assistance/overview
+For winter 2025-26, Child Winter Heating Assistance will be paid at £255.80.
+This payment is for families with a disabled child under 19 (who receives the highest rate of the care component for CDP or DLA or the highest rate of the daily living component of PIP or ADP) to help with winter heating costs.
+Find out more and see the current rate at: www.mygov.scot/child-winter-heating-payment.